 Course content builds incrementally on completion of set tasks and self-initiated development of your work between sessions.
 There will be coursework (practice and research-based in relation to your ideas) deadlines/hand-ins throughout the 2 terms, and we will utilise an informal assessment model to help you gain a deeper understanding of progressions, strengths and areas for development in your work.
 The course structure, flexible facilitation style, and being part of a small cohort will provide one to one and group support for learners trying new things, an engaging environment for discovery learning, fun exercises, and will foster peer support systems.
 If this is the kind of stimulus, framework and or extension you want for your practice, enrol now!

 This course is designed for intermediate practitioners who have a portfolio of existing work.

-Bridge has been designed and will be delivered by Deborah Crowe, founder of Crowe Creative Art Services.
+Bridge has been designed and will be delivered by Deborah Crowe, of Crowe Creative Art Services.
 With a sustained art practice and 25yrs+ experience of tertiary teaching, postgraduate supervision and professional artist mentoring, Deborah specialises in working with students, artists and creative professionals seeking a stronger grasp of how to research, ways to utilise research findings in your practice, and methods of building strong and informative ties between research and making.
 Deborah is known for facilitating learners’ development in a style that is energetic, informative, robust, and empathetic.